Secured Versus Unsecured Business Loans: Everything SMBs Need To Know

 Which type of loan is right for you depends largely on the circumstances you’re in and what your goals are.
 Keep in mind that a secured loan is normally easier to get, as it’s a safer venture for the lender.
 This is especially true if you have a poor credit history or no credit history.
 If that’s the case, lenders justifiably want some kind of reassurance that they’re not just gambling with their money (which, when you get right down to it, is other people’s money that they’re investing ideally in responsible loans).

 A secured loan will tend to include better terms, such as lower interest rates, higher borrowing limits, and, as discussed above, longer repayment schedules.
+A secured loan is often the only option in some situations, such as applying for a mortgage or making a purchase far beyond your normal borrowing limit.

 Then again, maybe you don’t have or want to provide collateral.
 Perhaps you’re more concerned with just weathering a storm, and you’re not worried about paying a higher interest rate.
-Or maybe you plan to pay back the money immediately, in which case, you’re not concerned interest or a lengthy payment plan.
+Or maybe you plan to pay back the money immediately, in which case, you’re not concerned about interest or a lengthy payment plan.
 And assuming you don’t need a small fortune, the higher borrowing limit might not be a feature that you care about.
 In these cases, you might prefer an unsecured loan.

 How Do I Get a Secured Loan?
 How do I Get an Unsecured Loan?

-For borrowers with a lower credit rating who do manage to get a loan, they can expect to pay higher-than-normal interest rates and premiums, and get stricter payment terms than those borrowers with high credit scores.
+For borrowers with a lower credit rating who do manage to get a loan, they can expect to pay higher-than-normal interest rates and premiums and get stricter payment terms than those borrowers with high credit scores.

 Here are some things you will need to decide in order to obtain a loan:

-Purpose of the loan: Decide how you want to use the loan.
+Purpose of the loan.
+Decide how you want to use the loan.
 All reasons are not equal; if you’re using the money to upgrade your technology or buy more property to expand your business, lenders will look more favorably on those uses, as opposed to spending the money to pay off a separate loan or on non-essential business assets.

-Amount of funds: Determine how much money you need.
+Amount of funds.
+Determine how much money you need.
 Aim too low, and you’ll be applying for another loan again soon, as the lender questions your business acumen.
 Also, you might find that many lenders, especially banks, simply don’t lend small amounts.
 Overestimate, and lenders might be wary of your economic responsibility.

 Choose a lender.
 Determine which type of lender is most suitable for the needs of your business: bank, non-bank lender, crowdsourcing, or alternative investment sites.
 (Want a detailed overview of popular small business funding options?
 Check out our in-depth guide to small business funding.)

-Paperwork: Prepare the loan application package, making sure to complete all of the requirements.
+Paperwork.
+Prepare the loan application package, making sure to complete all of the requirements.
 Provide data to demonstrate you’ve done your research to reach sound financial conclusions.
 Include a business plan with a budget based on reasonable projections, resume, profit & loss statements, balance sheets, cash flow statements, and personal financial information with three years’ tax returns.

 How Do Lenders Assess Creditworthiness?

-Both types of credit loans — secured and unsecured — create fodder, for better or worse, for your credit score.
+Both types of credit loans—secured and unsecured—create fodder, for better or worse, for your credit score.
 Financial lenders report your payment history to the credit bureaus.
 If you’re looking to avoid blemishes, beware of late payments and defaults.

 If you default on a secured loan, of course, the lender may repossess whatever you bought with the loan (please don’t tell me it was a boat), or, if it was a house, foreclose on it.
 Those don’t look good on your credit score, either, by the way.
+So although the terms of your secured loan might seem generous, especially with interest rates nearing all-time lows, these should still be considered high-risk loans.

 There are five criteria, known as the Five C’s, that financial institutions often look for in determining the merit of the borrower on the basis of the person’s financial history and resources.
 We’ve covered them in more detail here, but here they are in brief.